 In December 2019, WiseAlpha launched its Bond Academy, a great learning resource.
 Currently, it has 3 extensive courses with very good information included and nice quizzes to test your knowledge.

-Conclusions on WiseAlpha
+Summary on WiseAlpha

 WiseAlpha offers an interesting product for individual investors.
 You don’t need large amounts of money to buy corporate bonds.
 They are a safe alternative to the usual peer to peer lending options found on other platforms.